 In every Google Ads campaign, you’ll see a tab called “Ad Extensions” which is where you need to go to create your extensions.
 From there you can click on the button that starts with “View:” to view all of the available extensions.

-The 5 I recommend nearly every business create are:
+The top 5 ad extensions that I recommend are:

 - Call extensions